logankeenan/api-definition/README.md

       <https://api.hy-vee.com/products?page=2>; rel="prev"
 ```

 Optionally, the API can allow the the client to set the page size as a convenience, up to some reasonable maximum.
 It would be added as another query param, e.g., `/products?page=3&pageSize=50`.
-For an example of an API with well-developed pagination, check out [GitHub's v3 API](https://developer.github.com/v3/guides/traversing-with-pagination/)
+For an example of an API with well-developed pagination, please adhere to the standards defined for [GitHub's v3 API](https://developer.github.com/v3/guides/traversing-with-pagination/)

 ### Update